Blue And Red Hair Dye Mixed (What Color Will You Get?)

 A bright and bold shade of red will leave you with a colourful and bold colour, whereas a softer shade of pink will leave you with something lighter!

-A rose-color shade can be turned into a violet shade with just a touch of blue pigment, and adjusted to your liking much more easily than an intensely pigmented shade.
+A rose-colored shade can be turned into a violet shade with just a touch of blue pigment, and adjusted to your liking much more easily than an intensely pigmented shade.

 Another thing that you can do, if you have access to it, is to mix a true white hair dye into your red and blue mixture.